 All our funds’ assets are invested so that they will hopefully grow over time and maximize the benefit they provide to our communities.
 When you establish a fund, you get to select how the fund’s assets should be invested.
 We have a handful of predefined investment mixes you can choose from, or you can create a custom mix that better matches your own risk tolerance.

-By default, all our funds’ assets are invested by experienced investment professionals at the Greater Kansas City Community Foundation.
+By default, all our funds’ assets are invested by the experienced investment professionals of Graystone Consulting.
 However, if you would prefer that another investment professional manage your fund’s investments, we can arrange that!

 What type of fund do you want?